meiling58/VScode/README.md

+# Overiew
+This repo will including all basic knowledge of VScode.
+- README file will document all details
+- sample code for tesing on local
 # VScode
 VS Code is a workspace which collected one or more folders.
 Most of the time, having a single folder opened as the workspace.
 VScode is not a IDE, is a text editor.